ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 A 273,957-byte TypeScript fixture advanced the arena bump cursor to **474,329,448 bytes**, forcing a 512 MiB capacity.
-Instrumentation showed that all large-arena boundaries had one owner, so published trees were not retaining the space.
+Instrumentation showed that all large-arena boundaries had one owner.
+In plain terms: nothing outside the in-progress parse was holding that memory. **Published trees**—trees already handed back to the caller, immutable from then on—were not the retainers; the parse itself was.

-At my direction, ChatGPT first tried reclaiming uniquely owned nodes at the top of the bump stack.
+At my direction, ChatGPT first tried reclaiming uniquely owned nodes at the top of the bump stack—the most recently allocated bytes, the only ones a cursor can cheaply take back.
 The peak barely moved.
-The next candidate restored exact reference counts, cascading release, and node-record free lists.
+The next candidate restored exact reference counts, cascading release, and node-record **free lists**: lists of released blocks kept around to satisfy later allocations of the same kind.
 The peak still hovered around 494 MiB.

 Two increasingly sophisticated node-reclamation designs.
 The same roughly 494 MiB peak.
 Again?
 Either the instrumentation was wrong or the entire explanation